 For creating a new image note in Google Keep

-Google Keep has a feature that can transcribe text from images scan or convert handwritten text into digital text.
-To try this, click ‘New note with Image‘ icon and select the picture of whose text you would like to capture.
-Then, select the image, chose ‘More’ (3 dots) option, and select the ‘Grab text from the image’ option.
+Google Keep has a feature that can transcribe text from scanned images or convert handwritten text into digital text.
+To try this, click the ‘New note with Image’ icon and select the picture of whose text you want to capture.
+Then, select the image, the ‘More’ (3 dots) option, and the ‘Grab text from the image option.

 Google Keeps takes advantage of character recognition to achieve this task.
-Using the feature does require an active internet connection is required for this feature to work along with a photo, screenshot, or another image that contains the text.
+Using the feature requires an active internet connection for this feature to work along with a photo, screenshot, or another image containing the text.

 Please note that the accuracy of the text transcribed may vary depending on the quality of the image is read from and the words in it.
 No need to add spaces as Google autocorrects texts and adds spaces between them themselves.
 Clear images with high contrast are likely to give the best results.
 Blurred ones can result in weird translations.

-For granting others, access to your notes, click the Collaborator option and enter the email addresses of collaborators.
+For granting others access to your notes, click the Collaborator option and enter collaborators’ email addresses.
 That’s it!
-Here on, if the person who has been given access to your notes wants to edit it, he will be allowed to make the changes and can edit the same as if it was his own.
+Here on, if the person who has been given access to your notes wants to edit it, he will be allowed to make the changes and edit the same as if they were his own.

 This feature can be useful in instances where you have made a list of ingredients to be used for preparing a food recipe or others, such as groceries, where your mother can make last-minute additions.
 The changes made, if any, will readily sync in real-time, so you never miss anything.

 Similar to the Cortana application in Windows 10, Google Keeps has location-based reminders feature that you can use in conjunction with events like a weekly/monthly appointment with a physician, monthly tasks/targets and annual tax payments, etc.